GodfreyElia/Time-Series-Econometrics1/README.md

     A2.
 Plotting First-Difference Data

 Economic theory recommends transforming the data into its first difference to achieve stationarity.
 We do that in this section.
-When the data is first-differenced we notice that it becomes stationary and therefore gives an indication that the data has unit roots.
+When the data is first-differenced (see fig 7 below) we notice that it becomes stationary and therefore gives an indication that the data has unit roots.

 •  By way of definition, a time series with a unit root is one where the influence of past values on the current value is so strong that the series is non-stationary.